 Building your website and website pages is like building a digital house.
 The structure needs to be a quality building if it’s going to meet the needs of the owner.
 The website needs to have a variety of pages that work together in the same way a house’s rooms work together to create a physical space that has a sense of functionality.
 As with a house, your “digital house” should look good and function properly based on the goals of your business.
 Similarly, you want your house and your “digital house” to be a place where guests feel at home—where their needs are met—so that they’ll come back regularly.

-It’s important for your business to take advantage of the internet and use the tools to take your home building or remodeling company to the next level.
+It’s important for your business to take advantage of the internet and use the tricks of the trade to take your home building or remodeling company to the next level.
 Invest the time into better SEO practices to help your business thrive in the age of digital media.
-Continue reading for a better understanding of what SEO is, why it matters, and how to implement i
+Continue reading for a better understanding of what SEO is, why it matters, and how to implement it.

 As the world shifts toward digital buying platforms, SEO is more important than ever before and will continue to grow in importance as consumers continue to use the internet for researching, evaluating, and purchasing products and services.
 SEO is especially important for remodelers and home builders because their product and service is often a large buying decision, so consumers do research online before ever talking to a sales representative.
 They look for remodelers near them, photos and videos on remodeler websites, and visit social media sites of potential builders.
 If you’re not answering the questions consumers are asking, you’re losing qualified leads who are already interested in the home building or remodeling process.